OpenEvalProject/evals/manuscripts/elife-66405/v3/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/66405/elife-66405-fig7-v3.jpg)

-## Alternative hybrid assembly process
+### Alternative hybrid assembly process

 Zaprionus indianus line 16GNV01 had insufficient Nanopore data for a Flye assembly.
 For this line only and to consolidate all assemblies as a single resource, the same genome assembly from Comeault et al., 2020 is both reported here and associated with the NCBI BioProject associated with this work.
 An alternative assembly strategy was taken for this line.
 Briefly, short-read sequence data was assembled first using SPAdes v3.11.1 (Bankevich et al., 2012) using default parameters.
 Nanopore reads were corrected with Illumina data using FMLRC v.1.0.0 (Wang et al., 2018) and subsequently used to scaffold the SPAdes assembly using LINKS v.1.8.7 (Warren et al., 2015) using the recommended iterative approach of 33 iterations with incrementally increasing k-mer distance threshold.
 The resulting scaffolds were polished with four rounds of Racon followed by four rounds of Pilon (but without Medaka) as described above.

-## Repeat annotation and masking
+### Repeat annotation and masking

 Each draft assembly was soft repeat masked with RepeatMasker v4.1.0 (Smit et al., 2013) at medium sensitivity, with both Dfam 3.1 (Hubley et al., 2016) and RepBase RepeatMasker edition (Bao et al., 2015) repeat libraries installed (options: --species Drosophila --xsmall).
 RepeatMasker was initialized with cross_match v1.090518 (Green, 2009) as the sequence search engine and Tandem Repeat Finder v4.0.9 (Benson, 1999).

-## Genome size estimation
+### Genome size estimation

 Genome size was estimated with Nanopore and Illumina data separately (Supplementary file 2).
 To estimate genome size from Illumina reads, we used the k-mer counting approach implemented in GenomeScope v1.0.0 (Vurture et al., 2017).
 Briefly, we followed the developer-provided workflow (https://github.com/schatzlab/genomescope) and generated a k-mer count histogram using a k-mer size of 21 (option: -m 21) with Jellyfish v2.2.3 (Marçais and Kingsford, 2011).
 The histogram was passed to the genomescope.R script to estimate the haploid genome size.
 We found these estimates to be somewhat unreliable, particularly when we tried to estimate genome size from a non-inbred sample.
 Due to this issue and because some samples were missing short read data, we took additional steps to estimate genome size from long reads.

 Since the higher error rate of Nanopore reads (5–15%) precludes the use of k-mer based reference-free approaches for genome size estimation, we instead used regions annotated as a single-copy BUSCO gene to estimate genome size.
 Our rationale was that non-duplicated complete BUSCOs in each assembly could reasonably be assumed to be true single-copy markers and serve a similar function as unique k-mers for genome size estimation.
-Then, genome size can be roughly estimated from the depth of coverage across single-copy BUSCOs:genome size = (total bases in Nanopore reads)/(coverage)
+Then, genome size can be roughly estimated from the depth of coverage across single-copy BUSCOs:

+$$
+genome size = (total bases in Nanopore reads)/(coverage)
+$$

 To perform this estimation, Nanopore reads were aligned to the coding sequences with Minimap2, only keeping primary alignments (options: --ax map-ont --secondary=no).
 Read depth was computed from genomic regions annotated as a single-copy BUSCO with SAMtools.
-If some proportion of the genome assembly was identified as non-fly and removed during the contaminant removal step, we adjusted the genome size estimate based on the total length of removed sequence:genome size=(total bases in reads)∗(1−proportion of assembly removed)/(mean depth of coverage)
+If some proportion of the genome assembly was identified as non-fly and removed during the contaminant removal step, we adjusted the genome size estimate based on the total length of removed sequence:

+$$
+genome size=(total bases in reads)∗(1−proportion of assembly removed)/(mean depth of coverage)
+$$

 This assumes uniform Nanopore coverage across fly and contaminant sequence in the assembly and serves only as a rough approximation.

-## Assessing assembly contiguity and completeness
+### Assessing assembly contiguity and completeness

 Assembly contiguity statistics were computed using a series of custom shell and R scripts.
 Fasta files were parsed with Bioawk v1.0 (Li, 2017) and summary statistics were computed in the standard manner with the custom scripts.
 Contig N50 and NG50 were computed in the standard manner, in the latter case using the long-read based estimates of genome size.
 In addition to these statistics, we present contiguity in terms of auN.
-The auN statistic (Li, 2020) is the area under an Nx curve, and can be computed by multiplying the length of each contig (Li) by the proportion of the assembled genome it accounts for (Li /∑Li), then summing these values for all i contigs:auN=∑i(LiLi∑jLj)
+The auN statistic (Li, 2020) is the area under an Nx curve, and can be computed by multiplying the length of each contig (Li) by the proportion of the assembled genome it accounts for (Li /∑Li), then summing these values for all i contigs:

+$$
+auN=\sum_{i}^{}(L_{i}\frac{L_{i}}{\sum_{j}^{}L_{j}})
+$$

 Contig N50 represents a single point on the Nx curve and may or may not be affected by assembly breaks, but auN is always sensitive to a break in the assembly.
 Therefore, auN is a fairer statistic for comparison between different versions of the same assembly.

 Assembly completeness was assessed with BUSCO v4.0.6 (Seppey et al., 2019), using the OrthoDB v10 Diptera database (Kriventseva et al., 2019) (options: --m geno -l diptera_odb10 --augustus_species fly).
 Note, the BUSCO version used here is different from what was used during the assembly process.
 When this work was started, BUSCO v3 was the current version.
 Version 4 was released while the project was ongoing.
 For consistency, version three was used during the assembly process for all assemblies, but the completeness of all final assemblies was assessed with BUSCO v4.For D. equinoxialis only, BUSCO v4.1.4 was used instead of v4.0.6 due to the presence of a bug that precluded the use of earlier versions.

-## Computation of sample heterozygosity and sequence quality from long and short reads
+### Computation of sample heterozygosity and sequence quality from long and short reads

 Sample diversity was estimated by counting the number of non-reference single-nucleotide polymorphisms (SNPs) and indels, called separately from long and short reads.
 We mapped ONT reads to the finished genome with Minimap2 (option: -ax map-ont) then sorted the output with sambamba 0.8.0 (Tarasov et al., 2015).
 Variants were called with PEPPER-Margin-Deepvariant r0.4 (Shafin et al., 2021), following the developer’s Singularity container-based ‘Nanopore variant calling’ instructions (https://github.com/kishwarshafin/pepper), to generate both variant call format (VCF) and banded genomic variant call format (gVCF) files, that is, a variant call file including intervals of invariant sites.
 Similarly, we mapped Illumina reads to each finished genome genome with Minimap2 (option: -ax sr), sorted and removed duplicates with sambamba, then performed variant calling, with output including all invariant sites, with BCFtools v1.12 (Danecek et al., 2021; Li, 2011).
 For both types of variant calls, we performed additional quality filtering using BCFtools.
 Only sites with minimum read depth 10, site quality score 30, and (if applicable) genotype quality score 30 filters were kept.
 The number of callable sites was estimated by adding the number of sites and the lengths of the intervals that passed these quality filters.

 Sequence quality was estimated from variant calls following the standard workflow (e.g. Koren et al., 2017; Solares et al., 2018).
 Error was estimated by counting the number of non-reference variants (SNPs or indels), in either heterozygous or homozygous form, then dividing this count by the number of informative bases for variant calling: Perror = (Number of variants)/(Number of callable sites).
 A Phred-scaled quality score (QV) was computed in the standard manner: QV = −10 * log10(Perror).

-## Reference-free consensus quality scores
+### Reference-free consensus quality scores

 Reference-free quality score estimates were computed with Merqury v1.3 (Rhie et al., 2020), following the instructions provided by the developer on the GitHub repository (https://github.com/marbl/merqury).
 Briefly, we used the tools included with the installation of Merqury to estimate an optimal k-mer size for each genome assembly, at a collision rate of 0.001.
 Then, we built a k-mer database using the Illumina reads used to polish the genome assembly.
 Note, in some cases, Illumina reads from a different strain were used, and polishing was only used to correct indels.
 Finally, we ran the main Merqury script on the assembly of interest to estimate a genome-wide Phred-scaled consensus quality score (QV).

-## Reference-based quality assessment
+### Reference-based quality assessment

 Reference-based quality score estimates were computed ONT Pomoxis v0.3.7 (https://github.com/nanoporetech/pomoxis) for assemblies where a well-annotated counterpart of not only the same species but the same strain was available through the NCBI RefSeq database.
 Gene and repeat annotations were downloaded from NCBI and coding regions, introns, intergenic regions, and repeats were parsed into BED formatted intervals with bedtools v2.30.0 (Quinlan and Hall, 2010).
 Introns were computed as the within-gene complement of exons, and intergenic regions were computed as the complement of genic regions.
 Then, we ran Pomoxis, which aligns each Nanopore-based assembly to the reference genome and assessed differences between the two genomes in 100 kb windows (option: -c 100000).
 Consensus quality was estimated by counting SNVs, insertions, and deletions and dividing the number of affected base pairs by the length of the alignment.
 This computation was performed separately for exons, introns, intergenic regions, repeats, and for the whole genome, using the genomic intervals described above.

 For manual validation, we first used Pomoxis, as described above, to generate a list of all 1 bp or longer (option: -l 1) indel differences between our Nanopore-based assembly and the Release six assembly (Hoskins et al., 2015) of the D. melanogaster reference strain.
 The CA 8.2 MHAP version of the PacBio-based (Kim et al., 2014; Koren et al., 2017) D. melanogaster ISO-1 assembly was obtained from GenBank accession GCA_000778455.1.
 The iso1_onta2_quickmerge_scaffolds version from Solares et al., 2018 was downloaded from the GitHub repository associated with that project (https://github.com/danrdanny/Nanopore_ISO1).
 We aligned short reads, long reads, and each of the non-reference genomes to the Release six reference genome using Minimap2 (option, for short reads: -ax sr; for long reads: -ax map-ont; for genomes: -ax asm5), then sorted and parsed the output into BAM format with SAMtools.
 Repeat annotations for the Nanopore-based assembly were generated as described previously, then lifted over into reference coordinates.
 The liftover was performed with HALtools v2.1 (Hickey et al., 2013).
 Specifically, we aligned our Nanopore assembly to the Release six assembly with Minimap2 (options: --cx asm5 --cs long), converted the PAF alignment to MAF with Minimap2’s paftools.js program, MAF alignment to HAL with HALtools’ hal2maf program, and executed the liftover with HALtools’ halLiftover program.
 Alignments and genomic intervals were viewed in the Integrative Genomics Viewer v2.9.4 (Robinson et al., 2011b).

-## Species tree inference from BUSCO orthologs
+### Species tree inference from BUSCO orthologs

 We inferred species relationships using complete and single-copy orthologs identified by the BUSCO analysis.
 Amino acid sequences were used instead of nucleotide sequences to achieve better alignments in the face of high-sequence divergence (Bininda-Emonds, 2005).
 Out of 990 single-copy orthologs present in all assemblies, we randomly selected 250 to construct gene trees.
 The predicted protein sequence of each ortholog was aligned separately with MAFFT v7.453 (Katoh and Standley, 2013), using the E-INS-i algorithm (options: --ep 0 --genafpair --maxiterate 1000).
 Gene trees were inferred with RAxML-NG v0.9.0 (Kozlov et al., 2019), using the Le and Gascuel, 2008 amino acid substitution model (options: --msa-format FASTA --data-type AA --model LG).
 The summary method ASTRAL-MP v.5.14.7 (Yin et al., 2019) was run with default settings to reconstruct the species tree.
 We note that this is not intended to be a definitive phylogenetic reconstruction of species relationships; see Suvorov et al., 2021 for a time-calibrated phylogeny utilizing 158 drosophilid whole genomes.

-## Analysis of chromosome organization
+### Analysis of chromosome organization

 Syntenic comparisons were performed by representing the genome assemblies as paths through an undirected graph.
 The path each genome traverses can be considered a series of connections between single copy orthologous markers (i.e. BUSCOs).
 Using BUSCO v4 annotations for each final genome, we constructed a 3285 by 3285 symmetric adjacency matrix, with row and column headers (nodes) corresponding to 3285 possible BUSCOs from the diptera_odb10 database.
 Off-diagonal entries in each matrix (edges) were the number of times two single-copy BUSCOs were found as connected and immediate neighbors in the assemblies.
 Sequences of three or more BUSCOs were not considered.
 The graph was then visualized in two dimensions using the ForceAtlas2 graph layout algorithm (Jacomy et al., 2014) as implemented in the ForceAtlas2 R package (https://github.com/analyxcompany/ForceAtlas2).
 While this method is primarily designed for flexible, user-friendly tuning of graph visualization, it is similar in effect to other nonlinear dimensionality reduction techniques (Böhm et al., 2020).
 ForceAtlas2 was run with the settings: tolerance=1, gravity=1, iterations=3000.
 D. equinoxialis was omitted from this analysis due to the BUSCO v4 issues mentioned previously.

-## Repeat content and genome size analysis
+### Repeat content and genome size analysis

 The contribution of repeat content to genome size variation in Drosophila was examined by comparing the number of bases in each genome annotated as a type of repeat (previously described) to the number of bases not annotated as repetitive sequence.
 Phylogenetic independent contrasts (Felsenstein, 1985) were computed for the counts of bases in both categories using the R package ape v5.4.1 (Paradis and Schliep, 2019) using the species tree described above with the root age set to 53 million years following the estimate in Suvorov et al., 2021.

-## Compute containers
+### Compute containers

 While the overall computational demands of this work were high, the unique computational challenge we faced was the variety of computational resources used for various stages of the assembly process.
 Assemblies took place across local servers, institutional clusters, and cloud computing resources.
 A key factor in ensuring reproducibility across computing environments was the use of computing containers, which is like a lightweight virtual machine that can be customized such that sets of programs and their dependencies are packaged together.
 Specifically, we used the programs Docker and Singularity to manage containers.
 These programs allow containers to be built and packaged as an image file which is transferred to another computer.
 A Dockerfile, a text file containing instructions to set up an image, is used to select the Linux operating system and the suite of programs to be installed within a Docker container.
 Singularity is used to package the Docker container as an image file that can be transferred to and used in a cluster or cloud environment without the need for administrative permissions.
 Standard commands are then run inside the container environment.
 The files and instructions necessary to build these containers, which will allow for the exact reproduction of the computing environment in which this work was performed, are provided at: https://github.com/flyseq/drosophila_assembly_pipelines, (copy archived at swh:1:rev:4e40d28d0bdcd1bc7e4eabb7709f301df9ad7ead, Kim, 2021).
 We hope these files will facilitate the work of researchers new to Nanopore sequencing or the genome assembly process.